Dialectical Behavior Therapy

 WHAT IS DBT?

-You may have heard of Cognitive Behavioral Therapy (CBT) and mindfulness.
-Dialectical Behavior Therapy (DBT) combines both!
-DBT was created by Dr. Marsha Linehan, Ph.D., founder of The Linehan Institute and Behavioral Tech.
-Dr. Linehan developed DBT to clinically support individuals living with Borderline Personality Disorder (BPD).
-Research has shown that DBT is also an effective treatment modality for individuals struggling with other personality traits, eating disorders, anxiety, depression, bipolar disorder, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and substance use.
-DBT has also been found to be effective with the adolescent population, particularly when relating to self-harm, suicidal ideation, emotion regulation, parent relationships, and peer relationships.
+DBT was created by Dr. Marsha Linehan, Ph.D., the founder of The Linehan Institute and Behavioral Tech.
+Dr. Linehan initially developed DBT to support individuals living with Borderline Personality Disorder (BPD).
+Research has shown that DBT is also an effective treatment modality for individuals navigating with other personality traits, eating disorders, anxiety, depression, bipolar disorder, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and substance use.
+To explore the research supporting DBT, please visit: Core Evidence & Research

-DBT for adults consists of four skills modules: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+DBT for adults consists of four skills modules:

 the balance between ease and intention